Nopaoli/Shark-Demographic-Models/README.md

 Cameron Walsh, Paolo Momigliano, Germain Boussarie, William Robbins, Lucas Bonnin, Cecile Fauvelot, Jeremy Kiszka, David Mouillot, Laurent Vigliola, and Stéphanie Manel (2022).
 Genomic insights into the historical and contemporary demographics of the grey reef shark. *Heredity* XXX:XXX-XXX DOI: XXX

-The pipeline used for demographic analyses is built based on the pipeline for dadi optimization built by and Portik et al (2017),  modified to work on moments by Momigliano et al (2021),  then by Alan le Moan (Le Moan et al 2021), and again modified by Paolo Momigliano for this manuscript.
+The pipeline used for demographic analyses is built based on the pipeline for dadi optimization built by Portik et al (2017),  modified to work on *moments* by Momigliano et al (2021),  then by Alan le Moan (Le Moan et al 2021), and again modified by Paolo Momigliano for this manuscript.

-The files Model_2pop_folded.py and Model_2pop_unfolded.py contain the two population models to be used for folded and unfolded data, and are based on the models from Momigliano et al 2021.
+The files Model_2pop_folded.py and Model_2pop_unfolded.py contain the two population models to be used for folded and unfolded data, and are based on the models from Momigliano et al (2021).

 The files *Optimize_Functions.py* and *Summarize_Outputs.py* contain the scripts for the optmization procedure and for summarising the results.
 They were developed by Daniel Portik, (Portik et al, 2017) to work with *dadi*, and then modified by Momigliano et al (2021) to work with *moments*.